Project Possible is run by a team of committed, 'everyday' individuals - including trustees, staff and volunteers. Here are a few of them...

 Amos grew up in Chad and is fluent in French and seven Chadian languages.
 He has many years’ experience working in the fields of Bible Translation, literacy, and community health programmes.
 He is recognised in the Chadian evangelical church, as a leader with a passion for encouraging local church communities to use local resources to achieve holistic mission.
 From a young age Amos has a desire that every person has the dignity of self-sufficiency.
 He cites his mother as being his spark, striving to farm her land and provide for the family with dignity, after his father died when Amos was 5 years old.

-Wendy has been with the charity for 10 years and as a result knows our supporters very well.
+Wendy has been with the charity for over 10 years and as a result knows our supporters very well.
 She has many years’ prior experience in administration and is thrilled to apply her skills in running the operational aspects of the charity.
 Wendy is an expert in detail and her spark is to ensure we are as effective administratively as possible to ensure real and lasting change is brought to those we support.
-She loves to hear the changes brought about to lives and communities as a result of our work.
+She loves to hear the changes brought about in lives and communities as a result of our work.

 Bringing a wealth of experience as a qualified accountant, Natasha ensures that the monies raised are used to achieve long-term sustainability to the projects supported.
 Natasha’s spark has always been about the individual stories from our partners – someone having an opportunity, being able to do something for the first time, a girl who is given the chance of an education or a woman setting up a business.
 She is inspired by the bravery of the people supported and is encouraged that playing her part in Project Possible impacts so many lives.

-Jenny has been working at the charity for 7 years and has worked in fundraising for a range of charities for close to 30 years.
+Jenny has been working at the charity for 7 years and has worked in fundraising for a range of charities for 30 years.
 Her own personal experience of caring for family members with disabilities, has left her with a deep desire that all have access to the same opportunities.
 She loves sharing stories of transformation that spark a connection between supporters in the UK with those in overlooked communities overseas.

 Amy has several years’ experience in marketing, advertising and branding working across several industries including retail and healthcare.
 She loves that her skills are now being used to change people’s lives across the world through her work for Project Possible.
 Her spark comes from hearing individual stories from partners particularly those stories around our education projects that help put children and young people on an exciting life trajectory.